Jason Lezak: UC Santa Barbara

 Enrolling around 1995, Lezak attended the University of California, Santa Barbara, where he swam for the UC Santa Barbara Gauchos swimming and diving team from 1995 to 1998 under Gregg Wilson, who directed the Santa Barbara men's team from 1975-2015.
 A regional power, the UC Santa Barbara team under Wilson won the Big West Conference Swimming and Diving Championships each of the years Lezak swam with the team from 1995-1998.
 Lezak was an All-American swimmer at Santa Barbara, and at the 2002 NCAA Championships, set 100-yard and 50-yard national records.
 His 100-yard freestyle title in 2002, was his third, and he was subsequently honored as a Pac-10 Conference Swimmer of the Year.
 From 1996-1998, Lezak was honored in three successive years as a Big West Conference Swimmer of the Year.
 Lezak graduated the University in 1999 with a degree in Economics.

-Lezak lives in Orange County, California with his wife, the former Danielle DeVillers, a former swimmer and Olympic medalist.
+Lezak lives in Orange County, California with his wife, the former Danielle DeAlva, a former swimmer and Olympic medalist.
 The couple have 3 children, Ryan, Blake, and Layla.